What Is Customer Experience Analytics?

 1. Customer Analytics

 Customer analytics refers to information on a customer’s activity from a variety of online and enterprise sources, social media, eCommerce websites, surveys, forums, mobile apps, and in-app purchases.
-This feature leverages data to provide you a broader picture of your consumer’s likes and dislikes when it comes to your product.
+This feature leverages data to provide you with a broader picture of your consumer’s likes and dislikes when it comes to your product.
 It also establishes consumer risk criteria and identifies potential threats.

 2. AI and Machine Learning